 The diagnostic criteria for intellectual disability, set forth by The American Psychiatric Association’s (APA), which can be found in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5, APA 2013) is as follows:

 Intellectual Disability is a disorder with onset during the developmental period (before age 18) that includes both intellectual and adaptive functioning deficits in conceptual, social, and practical domains.
 The following three criteria must be met.

-A. Deficits in intellectual functions such as reasoning, problem solving, planning, abstract thinking, judgment, academic learning, and learning from experience, confirmed by both clinical assessment and individualized, standardized intelligence testing (an individual must score below 70 on an IQ test ).
+A. Deficits in intellectual functions such as reasoning, problem-solving, planning, abstract thinking, judgment, academic learning, and learning from experience, confirmed by both clinical assessment and individualized, standardized intelligence testing (an individual must score 75 or below on an IQ test ).

 C. Onset of intellectual and adaptive deficits during the developmental period (onset must be before the age of 18).